Home » Richard Berger’s Spectacular Mineral Collection: A Vision for a Public Museum

 Richard Berger’s Spectacular Mineral Collection: A Vision for a Public Museum

-Richard Berger, a passionate collector of rare minerals and fossils, has assembled one of the world’s most awe-inspiring private collections.
-Dubbed “Masterpieces of the Earth,” his collection of over 100 massive specimens—featuring pieces like an amethyst geode the size of a small car, a 700-pound pyrite cluster, and a 3.5-ton quartz crystal—is now stored in a dark warehouse near Seattle.
-But Berger dreams of more for his collection: a dedicated museum where these natural wonders can be appreciated by the public.
+Richard Berger is a rare collector for minerals and fossils and has formed one of the awe-inspiring private collections in the world.
+His collection, which he is proud to call “Masterpieces of the Earth,” has just over 100 massive specimens that include an amethyst geode the size of a small car, a 700-pound pyrite cluster, and a quartz crystal weighing about 3.5 tons.
+It is housed currently in a dim warehouse near Seattle.
+Yet, the only thing that Berger desires from this collection is a museum where the public can appreciate these natural wonders.

 A Journey from Curiosity to Collection